geoserver/geoserver/doc/en/user/source/installation/docker.rst

 Quick Start
 -----------

-This will run the container with the data directory shipped with the container (which is typically an empty directory).
+This will run the container, with the data directory included with the container:

 #.
 Make sure you have `Docker <https://www.docker.com/>`__ installed.
 #.
 Download the container